 poor Mr Jennings first meets his nemesis.
 I even like the old-fashioned,

-classic ghost story writers.
+by later classic ghost story writers.

 There are two really wonderful things in this outstanding example of